MihaiTheCoder/BehavioralPatterns/README.md

 		* AcceptanceTestsPassed - moves user story from state Resolved to state Closed
 	* Motivational example class: ScrumExample.ScrumMotivationalExample

 8. Strategy pattern
 ------------------

 ### a.
 Pattern description
+Strategy pattern (also known as the policy pattern) is a software design pattern that enables an algorithm's behavior to be selected at runtime.
+The strategy pattern defines a family of algorithms, encapsulates each algorithm, and makes the algorithms interchangeable within that family.
 ### b.
 When to use Strategy pattern
+* Classical thing to say: Whenever you start to use a switch statement you should ask yourself whether you can use Strategy Pattern instead.
+* When you want to externalize part of the algorithm

 ### c.
 Actors

 ### d.
 Pitfalls
 ### e.
 Flavors
 ### f.
 Examples